loco-choco/TranspilerHandbook/transpiler.md

 | `bne [LABEL]` | `number a, number b`| `if( a != b ) goto [LABEL]`|
 | `brfalse [LABEL]` | `bool b`| `if( !b ) goto [LABEL]`|
 | `brtrue [LABEL]` | `bool b`| `if( b ) goto [LABEL]`|

+### Release vs Debug builds
+---
+Have you ever wondered what are the differences between a Release and a Debug build?
+You might already know that it does some optimizations to the `.dll` or `.exe`, sometimes even reduzing the size of the file.

+To do this the compiler might generate different groups of OpCodes for the same method!
+This means that a transpiler that worked on the release version may not work on the debug version, and vice versa.
+So when releasing your code, expect that someone might have to create a transpiler for your methods, so do not forget to build for Release when publishing and pay attention to not accidentally publish the Debug build.

 ### Extra information
 ---